Newton Cannon: Career

 Cannon entered political office in 1811, representing Williamson, Rutherford, Maury, Bedford, Lincoln, and Giles counties in the state senate in the 9th Tennessee General Assembly (1811–1812).
 He served in the Creek War of 1813 as a colonel in the Tennessee Mounted Rifles.

 In 1813, he was a candidate for United States House of Representatives, losing the election to Felix Grundy.
 He won election to the seat as a Democratic- Republican the following year, however, in a special election held after Grundy resigned.
 Cannon was later reelected to a full term in the House, serving from September 16, 1814, to March 3, 1817.
 In 1819, he accepted an assignment from President James Monroe to negotiate a treaty with the Chickasaw.
 He was again elected to the U.S. House for the 16th Congress and won re-election to the 17th Congress, serving from March 4, 1819, to March 3, 1823.

 Governorship

 Cannon first sought the Tennessee governorship in 1827 in a field that initially included Sam Houston, former governor Willie Blount, Felix Grundy, and aging frontiersman John Rhea.
-Cannon lost the election to Houston by a vote of 44,426 to 33,410.
+Cannon lost the election to Houston by 11,314 votes.
 He subsequently returned to the General Assembly as a state senator, representing Rutherford and Williamson counties in the 18th General Assembly (1829–1830), and aligned himself with Andrew Erwin, John Williams and Davy Crockett, to oppose the policies of Jackson and his allies.
 He was elected as a delegate to the Tennessee Constitutional Convention of 1834, at which he served as chairman of the Committee of the Whole.